Aharonov–Bohm effect: Significance

+The Aharonov–Bohm thought experiments and their experimental realization imply that the issues were not just philosophical.
+However, the electromagnetic four-potential $A^\alpha$ overdescribes the physics, as all observable phenomena remain unchanged after a gauge transformation, and conversely, Maxwell's electric and magnetic fields underdescribe the physics, as they do not predict the Aharonov–Bohm effect.
+Moreover, as predicted by the gauge principle, the quantities that remain invariant under gauge transforms are precisely the physically observable phenomena.
 Because of reasons like these, the Aharonov–Bohm effect was chosen by the New Scientist magazine as one of the "seven wonders of the quantum world".
 Chen-Ning Yang considered the Aharonov–Bohm effect to be the only direct experimental proof of the gauge principle.
-The philosophical importance is that the magnetic four-potential $(\phi, \mathbf A)$ over describes the physics, as all observable phenomena remain unchanged after a gauge transformation.
-Conversely, the Maxwell fields under describe the physics, as they do not predict the Aharonov-Bohm effect.
-Moreover, as predicted by the gauge principle, the quantities that remain invariant under gauge transforms are precisely the physically observable phenomena.

 Potentials vs. fields

 It is generally argued that the Aharonov–Bohm effect illustrates the physicality of electromagnetic potentials, Φ and A, in quantum mechanics.
 Classically it was possible to argue that only the electromagnetic fields are physical, while the electromagnetic potentials are purely mathematical constructs, that due to gauge freedom are not even unique for a given electromagnetic field.

-However, Vaidman has challenged this interpretation by showing that the Aharonov–Bohm effect can be explained without the use of potentials so long as one gives a full quantum mechanical treatment to the source charges that produce the electromagnetic field.
+However, Lev Vaidman has challenged this interpretation by showing that the Aharonov–Bohm effect can be explained without the use of potentials so long as one gives a full quantum mechanical treatment to the source charges that produce the electromagnetic field.
 According to this view, the potential in quantum mechanics is just as physical (or non-physical) as it was classically.
 Aharonov, Cohen, and Rohrlich responded that the effect may be due to a local gauge potential or due to non-local gauge-invariant fields.

 Two papers published in the journal Physical Review A in 2017 have demonstrated a quantum mechanical solution for the system.
 Their analysis shows that the phase shift can be viewed as generated by a solenoid's vector potential acting on the electron or the electron's vector potential acting on the solenoid or the electron and solenoid currents acting on the quantized vector potential.